Remi-Coulom/joedb/doc/source/checkpoints.rst

   db.checkpoint_full_commit();

-The joedb code not only uses 7 times less CPU time, it is also shorter, much more readable, and has many less potential run-time errors.
+The joedb code is not only faster, it is also shorter, much more readable, and has many less potential run-time errors.

 The performance of joedb can be further improved by using :doc:`vector insertions <vectors>`: